azaghal/factorio-beyond-vanilla-qol/README.md

 -   Plan future work by creating tasks that can be assigned and completed (similar to a to-do list) ([Task List](https://mods.factorio.com/mod/TaskList))

     > Create task items for planning out the work on the base.
 Noticed an issue in some part of factory?
 Create a task instead of trying to remember it all.

--   Highlight resources on the map view ([Resource Highlighter (Dark's Version)](https://mods.factorio.com/mod/resourcehighlighter-dark))

-    > Easily highlight specific resources on the map view and show their sizes.
-Helps with sometimes bad contrast between the background and a resource in the map view.

 -   Monitor raw resource patch consumption and depletion ([YARM - Resource Monitor](https://mods.factorio.com/mod/YARM))